mikenguyen13/data_analysis/_book/11-imputation.md

 where $\lambda$ is the rate of missing data.

-For example, with 50% missing data (\$\\lambda = 0.5\$), the standard deviation of an estimate based on 5 imputations is only about 5% wider than that from infinite imputations:
+For example, with 50% missing data ($\lambda = 0.5$), the standard deviation of an estimate based on 5 imputations is only about 5% wider than that from infinite imputations:

 $$
 \sqrt{1 + \frac{0.5}{5}} = 1.049